 - Recognize and name payroll and compensation schemes

-- Identify how government statements can be fraudulently misstated
+- Identify how government financial statements can be fraudulently misstated

 - Identify what would motivate a government to misstate their financial statements